Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 3. Read the [MS docs about Microsoft identity platform access tokens], learn the access token.
 4. Read the [MS docs about offline_access token], learn what `offline_access` scope is used for.
 And use current project to investigate the impact of adding `offline_access`.
 5. Investigate why we need to set `accessTokenAcceptedVersion` to `2`.
-6. (Optional) Read the java doc and source code of these classes:
+6. (Optional) Read the source code of these classes:
   - AbstractAuthenticationProcessingFilter
     - OAuth2LoginAuthenticationFilter
     - OpenIDAuthenticationFilter